 Contrasted with skimming pricing, a penetration pricing strategy is when companies enter the market with an extremely low price, effectively drawing attention (and revenue) away from higher-priced competitors.
 Penetration pricing isn’t sustainable in the long run, however, and is typically applied for a short time.

-This pricing method works best for brand new businesses looking for customers or for businesses who are breaking into an existing, competitive market.
+This pricing method works best for brand new businesses looking for customers or for businesses that are breaking into an existing, competitive market.
 The strategy is all about disruption and temporary loss … and hoping that your initial customers stick around as you eventually raise prices.

 (Another tangential strategy is loss leader pricing, where retailers attract customers with intentionally low-priced items in hopes that they’ll buy other, higher-priced products, too.
 This is precisely how stores like Target get you — and me.)

 Prestige pricing is a direct function of brand awareness and brand perception.
-Brands who apply this pricing method are known for providing value and status through their products — which is why they’re priced higher than other competitors.
+Brands that apply this pricing method are known for providing value and status through their products — which is why they’re priced higher than other competitors.
 Fashion and technology are often priced using this strategy because they can be marketed as luxurious, exclusive, and rare.

-Project-Based Pricing Strategy
+10. Project-Based Pricing Strategy